linode/docs/docs/products/storage/block-storage/_shortguides/resize-block-storage-volume-shortguide/index.md

 1. Enter the new Volume size.
 The minimum size is the current size of the Volume and maximum is 10,000 GiB.
 Then click **Submit**.

 1. Click **Resize Volume** to start the resize.
-Once clicked, you are returned to the Volume listing page.
+Once clicked, the **Resizing Instructions** panel appears with the instructions and commands needed to resize the Volume's filesystem.
+Either save these commands or leave this panel open.
 The notification bell in the top right of the page will notify you when the resizing is complete.

-1. Reboot your Linode.
+1. Reboot your Linode after the Volume is resized.

-1. Once your Linode has fully restarted, you need to adjust your internal configuration to make use of the Volume's increased size.
+1. Once your Linode has fully restarted, you need to run the previously mentioned commands to resize your Linode's Block Storage Volume

     1. Login to your Linode using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/guides/using-the-linode-shell-lish/).